gilch/hissp/docs/tutorial.rst

 You can quit with ``(exit)`` or EOF [#EOF]_, same as Python's shell.

+Follow along with the examples by typing them into the Lissp REPL.
+Try variations that occur to you.

-The basic REPL shows the Python translation of the read Lissp and evaluates it.
+The REPL is layered on top of the Python interpreter.
+You type in the part at the Lissp prompt ``#>``, and then Lissp will compile it to Python, which it will enter into the Python interpreter ``>>>`` for you.
+Then Python will evaluate the result as normal.

 Basic Atoms
 -----------